-RATE-RELATED RISKS - Five of the Basket Constituents (the iShares® Barclays 20+ Year Treasury Bond Fund, the iShares® iBoxx \$ Investment Grade Corporate Bond Fund, the iShares® iBoxx \$ High Yield Corporate Bond Fund, the iShares® Emerging Markets Bond Fund and the iShares® Barclays TIPS Bond Fund, which we collectively refer to as the Bond ETFs) are bond ETFs that attempt to track the performance of indices composed of fixed income securities.
+RATE-RELATED AND CREDIT-RELATED RISKS - Five of the Basket Constituents (the iShares® Barclays 20+ Year Treasury Bond Fund, the iShares® iBOXX \$ Investment Grade Corporate Bond Fund, the iShares® iBOXX \$ High Yield Corporate Bond Fund, the iShares® Emerging Markets Bond Fund and the iShares® Barclays TIPS Bond Fund, which we collectively refer to as the Bond ETFs) are bond ETFs that attempt to track the performance of indices composed of fixed income securities.
 Investing in the notes linked indirectly to these Basket Constituents differs significantly from investing directly in bonds to be held to maturity as the values of the Bond ETFs change, at times significantly, during each trading day based upon the current market prices of their underlying bonds.
 The market prices of these bonds are volatile and significantly influenced by a number of factors, particularly the yields on these bonds as compared to current market interest rates and the actual or perceived credit quality of the issuer of these bonds.
-The market prices of the bonds underlying each of the iShares® iBoxx \$ Investment Grade Corporate Bond Fund and the iShares® iBoxx \$ High Yield Corporate Bond Fund are determined by reference to the bid and ask quotations provided by 9 contributing banks, one of which is us.
-JPMS is also the sponsor of the JPMorgan EMBI Global Core Index, which is the index underlying the iShares® JPMorgan EMBI Global Core Index, price such instruments by asking JPMS traders to provide a market bid and ask.
+The market prices of the bonds underlying each of the iShares® iBOXX \$ Investment Grade Corporate Bond Fund and the iShares® iBOXX \$ High Yield Corporate Bond Fund are determined by reference to the bid and ask quotations provided by 9 contributing banks, one of which is us.
+JPMS is also the sponsor of the JPMorgan EMBI Global Core Index, which is the index underlying the iShares® iBMargan LISD Emerging Markets Bond Fund.
+IPMS may as a last